 Networking is the key to fresh information on the job market.
 Meeting people in your field is a great way to share your experience and skills and get a sense of comparison between you and the market.
 LinkedIn is a great way to create and grow your network, but don’t hesitate to propose informal meetings, it’s part of the culture here.
 Identify the professional associations, fairs and different events organized in your industry.
 Informal after-work meetups are an excellent way to integrate into the local culture and at the same time help you gather important information about the Canadian labour market.
 Though directly asking one's salary is not an ideal approach, you can very well ask for advice on how much you can expect after exchanging your experience.

 Canada Talents is a great way to start networking!
-We organize CONNECTWorking events each month where you can meet people in the same situation as you or who have settled for several months and can introduce you to their network.
+We organize CONNECTWorking events each month when you can meet people in the same situation as you or who have settled for several months and can introduce you to their network.